Basement Water Damage: The Signs, Common Causes, and Cost of Basement Water Damage Restoration

 Sump pumps help prevent water from collecting around your foundation.
 Channels along foundation walls direct water to a well where a pump pushed it out of your home.
 If the pump malfunctions, water can eventually flood your basement.
-Have your sump pump serviced at least once a year to keep it in proper working condition.
+Service your sump pump at least once a year to keep it in proper working condition.

 A blockage in your sewer line can cause a sewage backup into your basement.
-Grease, hair, and other items can clog your sewer line, tree roots can crack and growth through them, and even municipal sewers can back up into your home.
+Grease, hair, and other items can clog your sewer line, tree roots can crack and grow through them, and even municipal sewers can back up into your home.
 Not only is it unsanitary, but sewage can cause damage to flooring, walls, and personal items if not cleaned up quickly.

-It’s important to properly channel rainwater and melting snow away from your home in order to prevent flooding and basement water damage.
+It’s important to properly channel rainwater and snowmelt away from your home in order to prevent flooding and basement water damage.
 Clean gutters and downspouts regularly and either channel water away from your home or connect to storm sewers.
 Connecting them to your sanitary sewer can cause sewage backups during heavy rainfalls.